Rongtao-Xu/Awesome-LLM-EN/README.md

 ## Overview
 In this repository, we collect recent advances in unifying LLMs and Agents.
 We have identified two commonly used general models:

-🤖 1) LLM for Planner and
+🤖 1) LLM for Planner

 🤖 2) LLM for Semantic Understanding..